 There are loads of walks around Temple Newsam Estate to enjoy with families and children.
 It’s a fantastic place to explore and the cafe, farm and play ground are perfect to make it into a full day out.
 Here are some suggestions on Temple Newsam walks including circular walks, and maps of walks around Temple Newsam to enjoy with kids!

-I’ll caveat that this is pram-friendly by saying that after wet weather the route can get extremely muddy.
-So if you do have a pushchair, stick to summer walking!
+Following the tracks around the estate, this is a good one to try with a buggy (although it can get very muddy after wet weather).
 If you’re a welly-lover then this is a great walk all year round.
 Map of this 3km Temple Newsam Walk here.

 The walk takes you past the house and downhill to the estate woodland.
 Pass below Little Temple before heading on a farm track which brings you back into Temple Newsam behind the Rose Garden and the beautiful ponds.
 More information on this walk available on the Muddy Boots Mummy Blog.